brigand/babel-plugin-flow-react-proptypes/README.md

 ```json
   "plugins": [["flow-react-proptypes", { "deadCode": "__PROD__" }]]
 ```

+## useESModules

+The `useESModules` forces esm with enabled `deadCode` which wraps prop types with condition, but do not remove import/export statement in favor of your favorite bundle.

 ## Suppression
 This plugin isn't perfect.
 You can disable it for an entire file with this directive (including quotes):